-"There's no reason why anybody should leave prison . . . and now they got to start this . . . medical assistance thing.
+There's no reason why anybody should leave prison . . . and now they got to start this . . . medical assistance thing.
 Because half the time when you get out of prison, you don't even have documentation to prove who you are. . . .
 So I think that there's no reason why that can't be set up . . . to help streamline that whole issue because you know how it is when you get out.
-You're stressed to the max."
+You're stressed to the max.

 Another topic addressed in the group discussions was healthcare.
 We heard from some participants about their experiences in having their healthcare needs addressed while incarcerated, and we asked several questions about getting their healthcare needs met since their release.
-These issues include having assistance to navigate systems, getting Medicaid benefits activated (or reactivated), and securing medications.
+These issues include navigating systems, getting Medicaid benefits activated (or reactivated), and securing medications.
 We also invited a discussion about their experiences accessing medical records from the period of their incarceration.
+Here we present a series of themes that emerged from the participants' collective responses.
+Each theme (a bulleted statement in boldface) is supported by direct quotes from the participants.